nikcleju/ESDM_Course/Projects/P5_GarageDoorControl.md

 7. Fault control:
    - if the motor is active and the speed becomes less than 15 in the respective direction, for at least 200ms, something is wrong.
-   The movement shall be terminated instantly, and the status output shall be set to MOTOR_ERROR_OR_OBSTACLE.
+   The movement shall be terminated, and the status output shall be set to MOTOR_ERROR_OR_OBSTACLE.
    - if the motor is active and the temperature is higher than 100, the movement shall be terminated instantly, and the status output shall be set to OVERTEMPERATURE.

-5. Use parameters from Matlab whenever for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab whenever for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)